golang/proposal/design/draft-workspace.md

 We might want to add a mechanism to ignore all replaces of a module or module version.

-For example one module in the workspace could have `replace example.com/foo * => example.com/foo v0.3.4` because v0.4.0 would be selected otherwise and they think it's broken (and they used a wildcard instead of a specific version out of confusion or misguided simplicity).
+For example one module in the workspace could have `replace example.com/foo => example.com/foo v0.3.4` because v0.4.0 would be selected otherwise and they think it's broken.
 Another module in the workspace could have `require example.com/foo v0.5.0` which fixes the incompatibilities and also adds some features that are necessary.